lyz-code/blue-book/docs/meditation.md

-[Meditation](https://en.wikipedia.org/wiki/Meditation) is a practice where an individual uses a technique,such as mindfulness, or focusing the mind on a particular object, thought, or activity , to train attention and awareness, and achieve a mentally clear and emotionally calm and stable state.
+[Meditation](https://en.wikipedia.org/wiki/Meditation) is a practice where an individual uses a technique,such as mindfulness, or focusing the mind on a particular object, thought, or activity, to train attention and awareness, and achieve a mentally clear and emotionally calm and stable state.

 Meditation may reduce stress, anxiety, depression, and pain, and enhance peace,